adam-lafontaine/Cpp_Utilities/readme.md

 * libimage
-    * Image processing library using Boost GIL
+    * Basic image processing library using Boost GIL
     * Add _CRT_SECURE_NO_WARNINGS to Preprocessor Definitions in Visual Studio
+    * Sequential and parallel for_each and transform algorithms

 * normalize